MericD/Bitcoin-Transaction-Parser/README.md

 1. The blocks of the Bitcoin blockchain are needed.
 They can be download with:
 * [Bitcoin-Core](https://bitcoin.org/de/download)
+#the *.dat Files are not pushed to the git-repository because their size are bigger than 100mb!

 2. Before running the script the parameters for a full node connection in config.py must be set
 - Desired block range ('start_block' :xxx  and  'end_block':xxx)